-The Master of Science in Engineering (MSE) may be characterized as being both career-oriented and flexible.
-Five different plans are available to accommodate the needs of nearly every engineering graduate student.
-Graduate students enrolled in the Mechanical Engineering (ME) graduate program must complete:
+The Master of Science in Engineering (MSE) - may be characterized as being both career-oriented and flexible.
+Program plans and options are available to accommodate the needs of nearly every engineering graduate student.
+Graduate students enrolled in any of the engineering graduate programs must complete:

 - 30 semester hours for the thesis plan,

-- 30 semester hours for the non-thesis plan,
+- 30 semester hours for the non-thesis/course plan,

-- 30 semester hours for the accelerated 4+1 MSE plan*,
+- 30 semester hours for the management plan,

-- 33 semester hours for the management plan, or
+- 30 semester hours for the internship plan, or

-*The accelerated 4+1 MSE plan is only available to students already in the YSU Mechanical Engineering undergraduate program.
+*The 4+1 Bachelor's/Master's Program is only available to students already in the YSU Engineering undergraduate program.

 Program Plans